corda/corda/docs/source/protocol-state-machines.rst

 Here, we see some assertions and signature checking to satisfy ourselves that we're not about to sign something incorrect.
 Once we're happy, we calculate a signature over the transaction to authorise the movement of the asset we are selling, and then we verify things to make sure it's all OK.
-Finally, we request timestamping of the transaction, and send the now finalised and validated transaction back to the buyer.
+Finally, we request timestamping of the transaction, in case the contracts governing the asset we're selling require it, and send the now finalised and validated transaction back to the buyer.

 .. warning:: This code is **not secure**.
 Other than not checking for all possible invalid constructions, if the seller stops before sending the finalised transaction to the buyer, the seller is left with a valid transaction